Pre-modern human migration: Migration period

 Western historians refer to the period of migrations that separated Antiquity from the Middle Ages in Europe as the Great Migrations or as the Migrations Period.
 This period is further divided into two phases.

 The first phase, from 300 to 500, saw the movement of Germanic, Sarmatian and Hunnic tribes and ended with the settlement of these peoples in the areas of the former Western Roman Empire.
 (See also: Ostrogoths, Visigoths, Vandals, Burgundians, Suebi, Alamanni, Marcomanni).

-The second phase, between 500 and 900, saw Slavic, Turkic and other tribes on the move, re-settling in Eastern Europe and gradually making it predominantly Slavic.
+The second phase, between 500 and 900, saw Slavic, Turkic and other peoples on the move, re-settling in Eastern Europe and gradually making it predominantly Slavic.
 Moreover, more Germanic tribes migrated within Europe during this period, including the Lombards (to Italy), and the Angles, Saxons, and Jutes (to the British Isles).
 See also: Avars, Bulgars, Huns, Arabs, Vikings, Varangians.
 The last phase of the migrations saw the coming of the Hungarians to the Pannonian plain.

 German historians of the 19th century referred to these Germanic migrations as the Völkerwanderung, the migrations of the peoples.

 In the 4th or 5th century, Gaelic culture was brought to Scotland by settlers from Ireland, who founded the Gaelic kingdom of Dál Riata on Scotland's west coast.
 Brittany was settled by Britons from Britain between the 5th and 7th centuries.

 The European migration period is connected with the simultaneous Turkic expansion which at first displaced other peoples towards the west, and by High Medieval times, the Seljuk Turks themselves reached the Mediterranean.